 Kris Keith, Flute /Saxophone

 Kris’s reputation as a strong woodwind doubler and his ability to perform a wide range of musical styles from jazz to classical, from Cuban to Brazilian, from rock to funk, has kept him in demand as a sideman and session player.

 His woodwind doubles include flute, alto flute, piccolo, recorder, penny whistle, and clarinet as well as soprano, alto, tenor and baritone saxophones.
 Kris has worked with major artists including Billy Taylor, Lew Tabackin, Diane Schuur, Rosemary Clooney, Aretha Franklin, John Clayton, Andrea Bocelli, Hubert Laws, Rufus Reid, and Dr. John.

 His own projects, which he draws from in his ensemble coaching at CSW, include:

 - La Charanga Tres, a ten-piece orchestra celebrating the music of Cuba

 - Trio Classique, featuring classical and baroque chamber music for flute, violin and cello

 - Minan-Dya, a jazz ensemble featuring Kris’ original compositions with a focus on American/Latin jazz

-Kristopher Keith is the director of The Ohio State University Jazz Ensemble and the Latin Jazz Combo; he resides in Dublin, Ohio.
+Kristopher Keith is the director of The Ohio State University Jazz Ensemble and the Latin Jazz Combo.